-Adam Stockwell is in his second season as the head men's basketball coach at Hamilton College.
-Stockwell guided the Continentals to a 15-10 overall record, including four NESCAC wins, in 2011-12.
-He coached one player to NESCAC all-conference team and D3hoops.com all-region team honors, and another student-athlete made the NESCAC winter all-academic team.
+Adam Stockwell is in his third season as the head men's basketball coach at Hamilton College.
+Stockwell has guided the Continentals to a 27-22 overall record and a NESCAC championship quarterfinals appearance in two seasons.
+He coached one player to NESCAC all-conference team and D3hoops.com all-region team honors.
+Two of his student-athletes have made the NESCAC winter all-academic team.

 Stockwell is the ninth head coach in Hamilton men's basketball history.
 He guided SUNY Oswego and Clarkson University to one NCAA Division III championship appearance apiece in seven seasons as head coach at those schools.

 Stockwell went 37-18 in two seasons at Oswego, including a 24-5 record in 2010-11.
-The Lakers captured the SUNYAC regular season title at 17-1, and the 17 wins set a program record for conference victories.
-Oswego went on to make the NCAA tournament, and advanced to the second round with a win against Wells College.
+The Lakers captured the SUNYAC regular season title with a 17-1 record, and the 17 wins set a program mark for conference victories.
+Oswego went on to make the NCAA tournament and advanced to the second round with a win against Wells College.

 Stockwell was named the 2011 East District Coach of the Year by the National Association of Basketball Coaches, Upstate Coach of the Year by the Basketball Coaches Association of New York and SUNYAC Coach of the Year.
 One of his players was named a first team All-American and the SUNYAC player of the year.